Build in Wood

 Construct your own event – choose between 4 different tracks

 You can customize your experience and get in-depth with the themes that interest you the most.
-You can choose these 4 different tracks:
+In 2020, you could choose between 4 different tracks:

 TRACK 1: Fire Performance in Loadbearing Structures